The entrant must have suitable involvement in the project to enter. No entry will be accepted without this declaration being agreed.

 All entries must cover project work that is either completed or at the end of a major phase so there is evidence of outcome / benefits.

-Entries must not exceed the stated word count for that category.
+Entries will be in plain text format and must not exceed the stated word count for that category.
 Those entries that overrun the size requirements will be subject to a mark deduction.
 The size maximums are:

-Entry for stage one (not including academic categories) should constitute no more than 3,000 words and no more than four images or graphics.
-This applies to both one and two stage categories.
+Entry for stage one should constitute no more than 3,000 words and no more than four images or graphics.
+Please do not upload images with heavy text content as any further written material will not be considered.

 The Mike Nichols Award for Inspiration entries should be no more than 3 sides of A4 in a readable font excluding testimonials and cover sheets with a maximum file size of 5MB.